wely/DevCamp/HOL/dotnet/04-devops-ci/README.md

 1. Open the **copied solution** file in Visual Studio.

-1. Ensure the `Utils` -> `Web.config` settings are set to the values for your application (you can copy them from your working copy back from HOL 3).
+1. Ensure the `Web.config` settings are set to the values for your application (you can copy them from your working copy back from HOL 3).

     ```xml
     <!--HOL 2-->